In this article you will learn …

-Have you been thinking that life in the slow lane could get even better if you enclosed your existing patio, porch or deck?
-There are several options available… now is as good a time as any to kick back and explore them.
+Have you been thinking that the downtime you spend on your patio, porch or deck could be even better if you enclosed your existing patio, porch or deck?
+With several options available, now is the perfect time to explore them.

-First, though, let’s explore your motives for wanting to enclose your deck or patio.
-Basically, is it the bugs, the wind and weather, or the hot sun that you’re reacting to?
-All are legitimate, logical reasons for putting up some kind of see-through barrier between you, the insects, and the elements.
-But they are all quite different in their function, cost, and effects:
+First, let’s explore your motives for wanting to enclose your deck or patio.
+Are the bugs, the wind and weather, or the hot sun bothering you?
+All are legitimate, logical reasons for putting up a transparent barrier between you and the elements.
+However, they all differ in their function, cost, and effects:

 Types of Patio and Deck Enclosures

-The room you create by attaching screens all around your deck or patio will give you the most intimacy with the beauty that surrounds you.
-Insects will stay out, but the breeze and natural ambiance will remain unhampered.
+The room you create by attaching screens all around your deck or patio will give you the most intimacy with the beauty surrounding you.
+Insects will stay out, but the breeze and natural ambiance will remain unhindered.
 If you choose black aluminum for the screens, and they’ll be practically invisible.

 Depending on where you live, this type of sunroom should be comfortable during every season but winter.
 You can choose between single or double-pane glass, according to your needs and budget.
 This type of patio or deck enclosure is not meant to be climate controlled; a simple ceiling fan should do just fine.

-Framed-in glass transforms your deck or patio area into an enticing, weather resistant and bug-free sunroom you can enjoy all year long.
-Give it some double-pane glass walls with insulation and a full-out climate control system, and you’ve just built yourself a brand new living area which might become your all-time favorite.
+Framed-in glass transforms your deck or patio area into an enticing, weather resistant and bug-free sunroom to enjoy all year long.
+Give it some double-pane glass walls with insulation and a full climate control system, and you’ve just built yourself a brand new living area which might become your all-time favorite.

-Vastly popular with the sun-worshipping crowd, and just as fashionable with stargazers, the solarium is a room that’s covered, head to toe, roof to walls, with glass, wonderful glass.
-You and yours will be able to take in not only the warm sun and blue sky just outside, but also the inspiring wheel of ever-changing constellations above at night.
+Popular with the sun-worshipping crowd, and just as fashionable with stargazers, the solarium is a room that’s covered, top to bottom, roof to walls, with wonderful glass.
+You and your family will be able to take in not only the warm sun and blue sky above, but also the inspiring wheel of ever-changing constellations at night.